 We can only provide an unconditional offer once all the entry requirements have been satisfied.

-If you hold a conditional offer, we can only revised the offer once we have received evidence that all the conditions set out in the offer letter have been met.
-However this should be sufficient as proof that you have been offered a place to study at SOAS albeit conditional.
+If you hold a conditional offer, we can only revise the offer to unconditional once we have received evidence that all the conditions set out in the offer letter have been met.
+However a conditional offer should be sufficient as proof that you have been offered a place to study at SOAS.

 What is the structure of the SOAS LLM?

 SOAS students have to select four subjects in total.
-Three of those have to be taken at SOAS and one of these has to be in the form of a dissertation.
-One course can be taken outside SOAS with a partner institution.
-A list of courses is available from the website but you must contact the school of Law for any updates.
+Three of those must be taken at SOAS and one of these has to be in the form of a dissertation.
+The fourth course can be taken outside of SOAS with a partner institution, please contact the School of Law for further information regarding this or for any course updates.
+A course list is available from the website.

 For example, If you have applied to study for a specialist LLM programme (eg LLM in International Law), you will make your final course selection at enrolment.
 In order to be awarded a specialist LLM you must fulfil all the requirements attached to that programme

-You will need to be issued with a Confirmation of Acceptance for Study (CAS) reference number from SOAS before you can submit your Tier 4 visa application .
+You will need to request a Confirmation of Acceptance for Study number (CAS) before you can submit your Tier 4 visa application .